Azure/azure-sdk-for-java/sdk/jdbc/azure-identity-providers-jdbc-postgresql/README.md

     --output tsv
 ```

-### Enable Azure Active Directory (Azure AD)-based authentication
+#### Enable Azure AD-based authentication

-To use Azure Active Directory access with Azure Database for PostgreSQL, you should set the Azure Active Directory (Azure AD) admin user first.
+To use Azure Active Directory access with Azure Database for PostgreSQL, you should set the Azure AD admin user first.
-Only an Azure Active Directory (Azure AD) Admin user can create/enable users for Azure Active Directory (Azure AD)-based authentication.
+Only an Azure AD Admin user can create/enable users for Azure AD-based authentication.

 ```Azure CLI
 az postgres server ad-admin create \